Michael Wilde: Southampton F.C.

 He moved to Hampshire in 1985 upon his return from Singapore and became a major sponsor of a number of Southampton players including Kevin Davies, Dan Petrescu and Graeme Le Saux before acquiring a 10% stake in the club from existing Director Paul Thompson, the former West Bromwich Albion Chairman in February 2006.
 He went on to purchase further shares over the following months soon becoming the club's largest individual shareholder.

 His first period as chairman was from 30 June 2006 to February 2007, gaining his position following pressure on Rupert Lowe to resign, the club's previouschairman of ten years.
 Shortly after his arrival as chairman, the club's director of football, Sir Clive Woodward left by mutual agreement as the club went about trying to restructure its finances.
 A number of new players were brought into a depleted squad including Rudi Skacel, Kelvin Davis, Jermaine Wright, Bradley Wright-Phillips, and Iñigo Idiakez, but despite the Saints being in a play-off position in the championship under manager, George Burley, Wilde resigned, reportedly due to a lack of promised investment from outside investors.

 During his tenure Wilde also signed Academy player Gareth Bale to his first professional contract, who quickly became a first team regular.
 Bale was eventually sold to Tottenham Hotspur in a package potentially worth £10m to the club.
-Bale has since (2013) been transferred to Real Madrid for a world record fee of 100 million EUROS.
+Bale subsequently signed for Spanish club Real Madrid for a then world record fee of £85.3 million (€100 million).

 Following a long period of boardroom upheaval in the club after Wilde's initial departure, and after narrowly avoiding relegation to League One, Wilde and his earlier rival, Rupert Lowe, finally demanded an EGM to remove chairman Leon Crouch and on 15 May 2008, Crouch and three other directors resigned from the board.
 Wilde resumed his position as chairman of the football club whilst Lowe became chairman of the holding company, Southampton Leisure Holdings Plc.

 Upon becoming chairman again, Jan Poortvliet, who represented the Netherlands in the Final of the 1978 FIFA World Cup in Argentina, was appointed head coach to work with what was a very young squad for the 2008/9 season.
 Whilst showing promise the team struggled to remain consistent in the Championship, and when the club were deducted 10 points as a result of its holding company going into administration, relegation to League One became inevitable.

 Wilde has been based in Jersey since February 2006 and in March 2007 he became the main sponsor of the Jersey Football Association (JFA) and played a significant part in bringing the Jersey F.A.
 International Small Nations Tournament to the island in November 2008.